skypjack/entt/docs/md/signal.md

 emitter.clear()
 ```

-To send an event to the listener registered on a given type, the `publish` is
+To send an event to the listener registered on a given type, the `publish`
-the way to go:
+function is the way to go:

 ```cpp
 struct my_event { int i; };